How fast does my broadband

 need to be for VoIP?

-Businesses and residential users are now moving away from traditional phone systems, replacing them with IP based services such as Voice over Protocol (VoIP).
-Whether it’s WhatsApp in your home, or a hosted PBX in the office, the amount of bandwidth you have available will determine how many concurrent calls you can make.
+Businesses and residential users are now moving away from traditional phone systems, replacing them with IP based services such as SIP Trunks and Hosted PBXs.
+Whether it’s WhatsApp in your home, or a Cloud-based PBX, the amount of bandwidth you have available will determine how many concurrent calls you can make.

 Please note: If you have other data usage on the network, you will need to factor this in.

 |1||85 Kbps up and down||1 Mbps up and down|

 |2||174 Kbps up and down||1 Mbps up and down|

 |3||384 Kbps up and down||3 Mbps up and down|

 |8||696 Kbps up and down||5 Mbps up and down|

 |12||1 Mbps up and down||10 Mbps up and down|